Consulting Terminology: 120+ Buzzwords to Know

 Example: We'll need to do some back-of-the-envelope calculations to estimate the project's budget.

-Ballpark number: An approximate or rough estimate.
+Ballpark number: An approximate or rough estimate, not meant to be precise.

 Example: Can you give me a ballpark number for the cost of upgrading our IT infrastructure?

 Bandwidth: The capacity or ability to handle tasks or workload.
+If someone lacks bandwidth, they are too busy to take on additional work.

 Example: I'd love to take on that project, but I don't have the bandwidth right now with all my other commitments.